manasthakur/learn-vim/modules/module1.md

 However, just in case the symlink does not exist, I recommend typing the whole word `vim`.

 To open a file in the beginning, type `vim file-name` at the command-prompt.
-To open a file inside vim, type
+To open a file inside vim, type:
 ```
 :e file-name	// 'e' stands for 'edit'
 ```